 The graphic is pretty basic and dissects learning into three major areas: foundational knowledge, meta knowledge, and humanistic knowledge.
 Foundational knowledge is associated with the verb to know and is about content across different disciplines.
 In other sense, to know means to internalize and be familiar with the insights of the content area under study.
 Meta knowledge is knowledge about knowledge.
 A Handy Guide to Everything Teachers Need to Know about Edmodo.
 What is edmodo ?

 Edmodo is a web-based platform that provides a safe and easy way for your class to connect and collaborate, share content, and access homework, grades and school notices.
 It is like Facebook but in a safe and controlled environment appropriate for school.
+How can I use edmodo with my students ?
 Doing More with Less (and Other Practical Educational Technology Tidbits) Another year of school is upon us.